 We giggled when toothpicks appeared on the list as my husband always has loads of these.
 Mind you, the same could be said of me and blankets also on the list.

 We all agreed a new flask would be worth purchasing in any event.
+There are some great benefits to Forest School preparation as we have wanted one for a while.

 My daughter was nervous about the idea of using a pen knife and was shocked that Swiss Army knives are legal.
 My son was very keen to use such items.
 Funnily enough, I have always wanted a Swiss Army knife.